Steppe pika: Ecology

 Steppe pika inhabits steppes covered by high grasses and bushes, where it finds shelter from its natural enemies, such as: foxes, corsacs, Turkestan polecats, ermine and other predators.
 Another of its niches is foothill of river valleys.
 Unlike other species of the family of pikas, Ochotona pusilla is a nocturnal creature.
 It is normally heard but not seen.
 The males emit a long series of low trills and the females do also sing to attract males and respond to other females.
 It lives in a flock, dwelling systems of underground passages with several openings.
 Pikas feed on soft parts of juicy plants and low shrubs, near its dens.
 One of its favorite plants is wormwood.
 Due to the fact it doesn't hibernate during winter, early (from June) it begins to gather grass, and dry it formed in haystacks.
 In the late autumn it moves the haystacks to the main chamber of its den.

 The steppe pika inhabits only flatlands.
 Its fossil record in mountain areas is always linked to owl pellets and not indicative of the pika's past habits.
 Pikas are generally regarded as an excellent indicator of the health of steppe ecosystems, as they strictly avoid human disturbance.

 Population and environmental concerns

 A decrease has been noted in the population of pikas, caused by climate changes and expanding agriculture.
-The pica has been included in the list of potentially endangered species but is classified as "least concern".
+The pika has been included in the list of potentially endangered species but is classified as "least concern".
 One of the places where it is protected is Orenburgsky Zapovednik.
 A growing pika population may have a local impact on vegetation through feeding.